cepthomas/Nebulua/README.md

 # Nebulua
+- Two flavors of application:
   - A comand line version of [Nebulator](https://github.com/cepthomas/Nebulator.git) using Lua as the script flavor.
+  - A GUI version which is a stripped down version of Nebulator.
 - While the primary intent is to generate music-by-code, runtime interaction is also supported using midi inputs.
 - Since the built-in Windows GM player sounds terrible, there are a couple of options for playing midi locally:
   - Replace it with [virtualmidisynth](https://coolsoft.altervista.org/en/virtualmidisynth) and your favorite soundfont.